-The Gwlad e-newsletter is the Welsh Government's e-newsletter for farm and forestry businesses and all those involved with agriculture and rural Wales.
+The Gwlad e-newsletter is our e-newsletter for farm and forestry businesses and all those involved with agriculture and rural Wales.
 It contains news stories, guidance and information in an accessible, easy-to-read format.
 To keep informed and up to date with all the latest agriculture news and developments in future we would encourage you to sign up to receive the Gwlad e-newsletter.
-You can do this either at Welsh Government announcements or at Subscribe to farming and forestry news on the Welsh Government website.
+You can do this either at Welsh Government announcements or at Subscribe to farming and forestry news on our website.

 This document may not be fully accessible.

 For more information refer to our accessibility statement.